metal-stack/metal-console/README.md

 The metal-console will then lookup the given username as device uuid on metal-api, request which console protocol to use.
 If the device uuid is a valid device, it will then use the provided private key to authenticate against the ssh public key stored in the metal-api for this device.
 If access is granted, the user will have access to the console.

+## TODO

+- If a second console access starts to same device, kill existing one
+- kill inactive(user input) console sessions after specific idle time
+- kill console session when device is destroyed